-It’s 1.3 kilometres to First Peak with an elevation gain of 535 metres.
+It’s 1.3 km one way to First Peak with an elevation gain of 535 metres.
 The trail is VERY busy to First Peak on weekends, especially in the summer.
 The other two peaks see a fraction of the traffic.

 Avoid climbing the upper exposed granite rock on any of the peaks under wet conditions.
 It can become slippery and treacherous.
 Dogs are allowed on a leash.

 The trail begins steeply by way of a series of wooden stairs.
 A lovely stream beckons alongside this section.
 After the stairs climb on an obvious trail over roots and rocks through what is called South Gully.

 Keep close to the steep granite wall as you make your way up.
-Stay left at all intersections to reach First Peak.
-The other trails lead to Second and Third Peak which are longer and harder hikes.
+Stay left at all intersections to reach First Peak on Stawamus Chief.
+The other trails lead to Second and Third Peak and they are longer and harder hikes.

 At about the halfway point on the hike up First Peak there is an obvious rock bluff which affords excellent views.
-Continue hiking.
+From there continue hiking.
 Climb one small ladder (it can get backed up here) and five minutes later reach the open section of granite rock.

 From the open area there is scrambling to do – aided with chains and a small ladder.
 Some people have a tough time through this section but the rock has excellent traction under dry conditions.

 Follow red paint marks (hard to see at times) all the way to the top.
 It’s a rush up at the top of Stawamus Chief looking down over the edge.
 Do be careful on top of the peak.
 It would be an awful fall.
 Don’t throw anything over the edge as climbers may be below.

 Enjoy views of the Tantalus Range and the Sea to Sky Highway.
 The views are truly breathtaking.
 Going down is tough.
 Exercise caution especially around tree roots and boulders.
 You need two to three hours to hike up and down the First Peak on Stawamus Chief.

 The hiking season generally lasts from March until September or early October.

 Stawamus Chief Campground